 Not all suppliers will be able to support your SMETS1 meter.
 Your new utility company’s technicians may not be familiar with your smart meter, which can become a problem if it malfunctions.
 Additionally, SMETS1 meters may lose their connection with the network during the switch.

-If you want to learn more about smart meters and how this technology can help reduce your actual energy consumption, consult the experts at Bill’s utility hub.
+If you want to learn more about smart meters and how this technology can help reduce your actual energy consumption, consult our experts.
 They can help you compare utility prices and find a reputable UK energy provider that installs SMETS1 and SMETS1 smart meters.